Five Strategies to Control the Most Common Distractions at Work

 Checking Your Email

 Most of us have the urge to immediately check our inbox each time we receive a new message, even though most of the emails we receive are what everyone else wants us to do and may not be aligned to our strategic goals and priorities.
 These constant interruptions can undermine your productivity and make it difficult to stay focused throughout the day.
-One simple way to overcome this challenge is to designate specific times of the day to read and respond your emails.
+One way to control this distractions is to designate specific times of the day to read and respond your emails.
 For example, you could check your emails in the morning, before lunch, mid-afternoon, and at the end of your day and then close your email application.

 Checking Your Smartphone